plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 ### Plan Predictable UI Markup

-Validation callbacks need a reliable way to connect validation state with the UI elements interested in that state.
+Jivs SimpleDom needs a reliable way to connect validation state with the UI elements interested in that state.

-The conventions below are used by the plain-DOM approach developed in this guide.
+The conventions below are used by Jivs SimpleDom.
 They are **not Jivs requirements**.
 Applications and framework integrations may use other names or other mechanisms entirely.

 #### Field Markup